SHRADDHAYOGIN/Statistical-Modelling-Project/README.md

-result 3 : I choose three POI Restaurants, bar and Art&Entertainment.Many of POI has more than one bike station in radius of 1000m. result 4 : Number of available bikes is between 2 to 15 for most POI areas. result 5 : POI counts and rating does impact the number of bikes. result 6 : Increase in POI count and rating has positive impact on number of bikes.
+result 3 : I choose three POI Restaurants, bar and Art&Entertainment.Many of POI has more than one bike station in radius of 1000m. result 4 : Number of available bikes is between 2 to 15 for most POI areas. result 5 : POI counts and rating does impact the number of bikes. result 6 : Increase in rating has positive impact on number of bikes.

 ## Challenges
 1. Requesting data to APIs with perticular params.